LGBTQ rights in Portugal: Adoption and family planning

 Since 2016, Portuguese law has allowed adoption of children by same-sex couples.
 Prior to that reform, same-sex couples were barred from adopting and informally forbidden from fostering children, although there had been several court rulings allowing children to live with same-sex families.

 In the past, Portugal had been forced to pay a fine due to homophobic statements from a court that ruled against a gay father's right for his daughter's custody.
-The European Court of Human Rights received the case and ruled in favour of the father in 1999, demanding the custody back to him and issuing a penalty for the country.
+The European Court of Human Rights received the case and ruled in favour of the father in 1999, ordering the custody back to him and issuing a penalty for the country.

 On 17 May 2013, Parliament rejected a bill allowing same-sex couples to adopt children, in a 104–77 vote.
 On the same day, Parliament approved a bill, in its first reading, allowing same-sex married couples to adopt their partner's children (i.e. stepchild adoption).
 However, that bill was rejected in its second reading on 14 March 2014, in a 107–112 vote.
 Other bills granting adoption rights to same-sex parents and carers, as well as in vitro fertilisation (IVF) for lesbian relationships, were introduced in Parliament by the opposition Socialist and Left Bloc parties on 16 January 2015.
 On 22 January, Parliament rejected the proposals.

 On 23 September 2015, parties from the Left majority in Parliament submitted bills to grant same-sex couples full adoption rights as well as access to IVF.
 On 20 November 2015, five proposals regarding adoption rights were approved by Parliament in their first readings.
 The bills were then moved to the Constitutional Affairs, Rights, Freedoms and Guarantees Committee, where they were merged into one project and approved on 16 December 2015.
 On 18 December 2015, the bill was approved by Parliament.
 On 25 January 2016, one day after the presidential election, outgoing President Aníbal Cavaco Silva vetoed the adoption bill.
 The Left majority in Parliament announced their intention to override the veto.
 On 10 February 2016, the veto was overturned by Parliament.
 The President begrudgingly signed the bill into law on 19 February 2016.
 The law was published in the official journal on 29 February, and took effect the first day of the first month after its publication (i.e. 1 March 2016).

 On 13 May 2016, Parliament adopted a bill to grant female same-sex couples access to medically assisted reproduction.
 It was signed into law by President Marcelo Rebelo de Sousa on 7 June.
 The law was published in the official journal on 20 June and took effect the first day of the second month after publication (i.e. 1 August 2016).

 Surrogacy was explicitly banned under a law adopted in 2006.
 In 2016, the Portuguese Parliament passed a law allowing gestational surrogacy under limited circumstances, such as when a woman is born without a uterus or has a serious illness that affects her uterus.
 Surrogacy, under any of its forms, is still illegal for same-sex couples.